 This subject provides students with opportunities to further explore Visual Art concepts and contexts that are beyond what is offered in regular visual art classes.
 Students will work on large scale projects that will enhance their skills and prepare them for real life situations.
 All students will be engaged in projects that will see them using industry standard equipment and techniques including large scale paintings, sculpture, digital art, printmaking, textiles and wearable art.
 Furthermore, students will also have the opportunity to work with professional artists in residence where they will be mentored and guided to produce specialised artworks.
-You will also have the opportunity to attend special excursions to art galleries, artist workshops and scenic locations where you will develop artworks and group projects.
-As part of providing students with the most amount of time available to them there will also be an extra long class that will be held once per week from 2pm till 4:30 and as being part of this subject you will need to be able to commit to attending this class.
+They will also have the opportunity to attend special excursions to art galleries, artist workshops and scenic locations where you will develop artworks and group projects.
+There is a focus on contemporary art practices where students will study a variety of artists work and analyse artworks to decode visual literacy and generate ideas for their own artistic creations.
+This course is for students who excel at Visual Arts and want to extend on their knowledge.
+They are treated like professional artists that are given themes to respond to in a unique an individual way.

-Choose Either DESIGNTECHNOLOGIES or STEM
+Choose Either DESIGNTECHNOLOGIES, FOOD AND MATERIALS, DIGITAL TECHNOLOGIES or STEM

-Design Technologies (One Semester)
+Design Technologies